netgroup-polito/VPNaaS/README.md

 Docs for the exporter are available [here](https://github.com/kumina/openvpn_exporter).

-After the chart is deployed and the pod is read, an openvpn certificate can be generate using the following commands:
+After the chart is deployed and the pod is ready, an openvpn certificate can be generate using the following commands:

 ```
 POD_NAME=$(kubectl get pods --namespace <namespace> -l "app=openvpn,release=<your_release>" -o jsonpath='{ .items[0].metadata.name }')